 • have a Catholic funeral and be buried in a Catholic cemetery.

-• serve as a catechist in a religious education program or as a teacher in a Catholic school.
+preparation program, but not serve as a catechist or teacher in a Catholic school or religious education

 A Decree of Invalidity is the official name for what Catholics in the past commonly called an “annulment.”